novoalab/Nano-tRNAseq/conf/README.md

 MinKNOW will match it to sequencing_MIN106_RNA.toml.

 ## MinKNOW versions required/tested
-The toml files that have been made available were generated for MinKNOW v21.06.
+The toml files that have been made available were generated for MinKNOW version defined in the release information.

 You may need to tweak the `toml` files to make them suitable to your MinKNOW versions.